Powerlearnproject/se-assignment-day-2-git-and-github-NataliaBobo/README.md

 History & Logs – A timeline of changes that allows developers to track progress and revert to previous versions if needed.

+WHY IS GITHUB POPULAR
+Collaboration - Developers can work together.

+Repositories are easily accssible.

+It is secure for the project.

+It has issue tracking in case of any problems it can be solved.

+One can pull request, propose changes and get feedback.

+Automates testing and deployment.

+HOW VC HELPS MAINTAIN PROJECT INTEGRITY
+Tracks Changes & History - Allowing developers to review or revert to previous versions if needed.

+Prevents Code Conflicts in Teams - Enables multiple developers to work on different parts of the project without overwriting each other’s code.

+Enables Safe Experimentation - Developers can create branches for testing new features without affecting the main codebase.

+Provides a Single Source of Truth - All code is stored in a centralized repository, ensuring consistency across the team.

+ Example:
+Instead of sending files via email, everyone pulls the latest code from GitHub using: git pull origin main

+Enhances Security & Access Control
+Private repositories restrict access, ensuring that only authorized users can modify the code.

+Simplifies Debugging & Issue Tracking

+Developers can trace bugs to specific commits and identify the cause of issues.

+Example:
+git blame filename is used to identify who last modified a problematic line of code.

+Ensures Reliable Backups

+GitHub, GitLab, and Bitbucket store repositories in the cloud, preventing accidental data loss.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 PROCESS OF SETTING UP A NEW REPOSITORY ON GITHUB